JimmyHeartbreaker/CnC_Remastered_Collection/README.md

 # CAndCDebugger

-This fork is a debugging tool to replay C&C scenarios through a console app.
+A debugging tool to replay C&C scenarios through a console app.
 This can be a lot handier than launching the whole game etc etc.

 So far only tested with Tiberian Dawn campaign.